RKelln/5-directions/public/writing/ppf.md

 All waves have a frequency (how fast they wiggle or cycle) and an amplitude or energy (the height of the crests and troughs).
 Fourier’s idea was that a vast number of patterns of the world, including everything we can see or hear, can be described exactly as a sum of sine waves and nothing else.
 Any complex wave pattern can be decomposed into a set of simple sine waves.
 Fourier's insight underlies all conversion from analog to digital as well as data compression.

 Notes:
 A French mathematician and physicist who barely survived the revolution _and_ Napolean.
-Among other subjects, Fourier studied mathematical waves, particularly sine waves, which trace the position along the circumference of a circle - basically an unfurled circled.
+Among other subjects, Fourier studied mathematical waves, particularly sine waves, which trace the position along the circumference of a circle - basically an unfurled circle.

 Waves have a frequency (how fast they wiggle or cycle) and an amplitude or energy (the height of the crests and troughs).